 11. Make sure their school offers daily, quality Physical Education

 Quality physical education programs are needed to increase the physical competence, health-related fitness, self-responsibility and enjoyment of physical activity for all students so that they can be physically active for a lifetime.
-Physical education programs can only provide these benefits if they are well-planned and well-implemented.
-And consistent!
-For more information on how to implement an evidence-based quality Physical Education program in your school click here.
+Physical education programs can only provide these benefits if they are consistent,well-planned, and well-implemented.